1935 Labor Day hurricane: Preparations

-The 3:30 AM advisory, September 2 (Labor Day), predicted that the disturbance "will probably pass through the Florida Straits Monday" and cautioned "against high tides and gales Florida Keys and ships in path".
-The 1:30 PM advisory ordered hurricane warnings for the Key West district which extended north to Key Largo.
-At around 2:00 PM, Fred Ghent, Assistant Administrator, Florida Emergency Relief Administration, requested a special train to evacuate the veterans work camps located in the upper keys.
+The 3:30 AM advisory on September 2 (Labor Day) predicted that the disturbance "will probably pass through the Florida Straits Monday" and cautioned "against high tides and gales Florida Keys and ships in path".
+The 1:30 PM advisory ordered hurricane warnings for the Key West district, extending north to Key Largo.
+At around 2:00 PM, Fred Ghent, Assistant Administrator of the Florida Emergency Relief Administration, requested a special train to evacuate the veterans work camps located in the upper keys.

-It departed Miami at 4:25 PM; delayed by a draw bridge opening, obstructions across the track, poor visibility and the necessity to back the locomotive below Homestead (so it could head out on the return trip) the train finally arrived at the Islamorada station on Upper Matecumbe Key at about 8:20 PM.
-This coincided with an abrupt wind shift from the northeast (Florida Bay) to southeast (Atlantic Ocean) and the arrival on the coast of the storm surge.
+The train departed Miami at 4:25 PM.
+Delayed by a drawbridge opening, obstructions across the track, poor visibility, and the need to reverse the locomotive below Homestead so it could lead the return trip, it finally arrived at the Islamorada station on Upper Matecumbe Key at about 8:20 PM.
+This coincided with an abrupt wind shift from the northeast (Florida Bay) to the southeast (Atlantic Ocean) and the arrival of the storm surge along the coast.